5

 Professor (Assistant)

-I am an Assistant Professor in the Department of Brain and Behavioral Sciences at the University of Pavia.
-My research focuses on the psychology and neuroscience of music, particularly investigating brain plasticity and auditory-motor integration mechanisms in the context of musical learning.
-Employing behavioral and neurostimulation techniques, I explore these processes to unlock the secrets of the brain’s musical abilities.
-My academic background includes a PhD in Linguistic, Experimental Psychology and Cognitive Neuroscience at the University of Milano-Bicocca, preceded by a Master’s in Psychology and a Piano Diploma at the Pavia Conservatory.
+I am an Associate Professor in the Department of Brain and Behavioral Sciences at the University of Pavia.
+My research focuses on the psychology and neuroscience of music, with particular emphasis on brain plasticity and auditory–motor integration mechanisms involved in music listening and learning.
+I combine behavioral approaches with non-invasive brain stimulation techniques to investigate how the brain integrates sound and movement.
+I hold a PhD in Linguistics, Experimental Psychology, and Cognitive Neuroscience (University of Milano-Bicocca), as well as a Master’s degree in Psychology and a Piano Diploma from the Pavia Conservatory.

 X